The best (and worst) stock markets of 2016

 Argentina: Up 45%

-Argentina's Merval index surged 45% this year and hit a record high in October on the back of major political shifts in the country and a 18% crash in the currency.
+Argentina's Merval index surged 45% this year and hit a record high in October on the back of major political shifts in the country and an 18% crash in the currency.

 The election of President Mauricio Macri in late 2015 was a turning point for Argentina.
 Investors hope he'll revive the country's stagnant economy after the previous government left the nation's finances in tatters.